Randy Arozarena Player Props: Rays vs. Tigers

-Randy Arozarena -- 1-for-4 with an RBI in his last game -- will be in action for the Tampa Bay Rays versus the Detroit Tigers, with Spencer Turnbull on the mound, on April 1 at 4:10 PM ET.
+After going 1-for-3 with a double and an RBI in his most recent game, Randy Arozarena and the Tampa Bay Rays take on the Detroit Tigers (who will start Joey Wentz) at 1:10 PM ET on Sunday.

-In his last appearance, he went 1-for-4 with an RBI against the Tigers.
+In his last game he had a one-hit performance (1-for-3) against the Tigers.

 Randy Arozarena Game Info & Props vs. the Tigers